 • Monday 16 December 2024, 9:00-12:00 (resit)

-Exam dates Scientific Programing 1 (February 2025) to be published.
+Exam dates Scientific Programing 1 (February 2025 start):

 Do you have a basic understanding of Python and do you want to learn more?
 In this course, you'll discover how to use Python more effectively.
 You'll explore various ways Python can help you solve more challenging problems.
 You'll learn about built-in Python features and add-ons that not only simplify your life as a programmer but also enable you to create efficient algorithms.
 During the course you will use these skills to analyze large datasets and conduct complex simulations.